Cyrus-Wanyaga/govtrack/README.md

 # govtrack
-GovTrack is a simple website that presents the promised projects/plans to users in a simple manner.
+GovTrack is a simple website that presents the projects or plans politicians promised or made to Kenyan citizen to users in a simple manner.